-Forecasting exchange rates with long short-term memory networks using the RNN SageMaker algorithm
+Forecasting FX rates with LSTM networks using the RNN SageMaker algorithm¶

 Forecasting exchange rates is a critical task for traders, investors, and financial institutions.
 Even though different machine learning models have been studied for this purpose, Long Short-Term Memory (LSTM) [1] networks have become the most widely adopted [2].